-- This ONL encompasses a very large landscape, meaning various existing and established activities on the Submitter Land have not been identified or provided for.
-The surrounding undeveloped mountains naturally have much higher landscape values than the developed SAZS areas, including access to those, and this should be reflected in the schedules. - The proposed capacity rankings do not provide for full spectrum of available land uses anticipated, or available development capacity.
-The terminology is not consistent with that used in Chapter 24 for the Wakatipu Basin Landscape Character Units.
-New definitions may be required to provide for the intent of capacity in landscapes with different ability to absorb appropriate development.
-Revised capacity ratings are required if these are to be retained within the Schedules, as well as a corresponding scale of development to guide the implementation of this. - There is a presumption or bias towards retaining current landscape state without change, however this does not recognise that changes to character and values can have positive or neutral impacts.
+- 12 There are fundamental deficiencies with the process and preparation of the PA Variation, the supporting section 32 assessment, values identification, best practice methodology and landscape capacity, which have resulted in critical flaws in the notified Schedule. - There is a presumption or bias towards retaining current landscape state without change.
+13 however this does not recognise that changes to character and values can have positive or neutral impacts.
 Particularly where a site is degraded at present, there are benefits to landscape and other values (such as biodiversity) related to subdivision and development proposals that remedy existing inappropriate or undesirable landscape characteristics.
 Consequently, change in a landscape does not and need not, of itself, necessarily constitute an adverse landscape or visual effect.
 Landscape is dynamic and is constantly changing over time in both subtle and more dramatic transformational ways, these changes are both natural and human induced.
 What is important in managing landscape change is that adverse effects are sufficiently mitigated to ameliorate the effects of the change in land use and, where degraded landscapes or features exist, that such degradation be remedied.
 The aim is to provide an appropriate level of amenity in the landscape context the land involved through appropriate design outcomes.
-The Schedules should be amended to recognise and provide for such benefits of change, enhancement and remediation. - 18 The Variation fails to respond to the imperative to remedy degraded landscapes and, for completeness, in both the landscape values and landscape capacity components, the schedules should identify degradation and opportunities to remedy identified degradation. - There are fundamental deficiencies with the process and preparation of the PA Variation, the supporting section 32 assessment, values identification, best practice methodology and landscape capacity, which have resulted in critical flaws in the notified Cardrona Valley ONL Schedule. - 20 In accordance with the Partially Operative Otago Regional Policy Statement 2019, the Commissioners' decisions on strategic topics of the PDP, and the Environment Court's topic 2 decisions, the intent of the VIF and these schedules is to identify those attributes or values of landscapes and features that, in particular, contribute to them being outstanding.
-A number of statements and values included within the schedules go well beyond this single and focussed objective, and are not limited to just values that are of particular importance to outstandingness. - A summary of amendments is attached as Appendix 1.
-More specific deficiencies with the Cardrona Valley ONL Schedule and identified values are identified as tracked changes in Appendix 2.
-However, it is noted that the edited Schedule is not intended to derogate from the generality raised in this submission and the intent of the submission, in terms of scope, to incorporate additional or different amendments to give effect to the deficiencies identified above.
+The Schedules should be amended to recognise and provide for such benefits of change, enhancement and remediation. - 14 The Variation fails to respond to the imperative to remedy degraded landscapes and, for completeness, in both the landscape values and landscape capacity components, the schedules should identify degradation and opportunities to remedy identified degradation. - 15 There are fundamental deficiencies with the process and preparation of the PA Variation, the supporting section 32 assessment, values identification, best practice methodology and landscape capacity, which have resulted in critical flaws in the notified West Wanaka Schedule. - 16 In accordance with the Partially Operative Otago Regional Policy Statement 2019, the Commissioners' decisions on strategic topics of the PDP, and the Environment Court's topic 2 decisions, the intent of the VIF and these schedules is to identify those attributes or values of landscapes and features that, in particular, contribute to them being outstanding.
+A number of statements and values included within the schedules go well beyond this single and focussed objective, and are not limited to just values that are of particular importance to outstandingness. - 17 General deficiencies with the Eastern Whakatipu Basin Schedule and identified values are identified as tracked changes to the Schedule (Appendix 1).
+However it is noted that the edited Schedule is not intended to derogate from the generality raised in this submission and the intent of the submission, in terms of scope, to incorporate additional or different amendments to give effect to the deficiencies identified above.

-Existing and established activities to be recognised in the Schedule
+Existing and established activities to be recognised in the Eastern Whakatipu Basin PA ONL Schedule